thundervox/thundervox.github.io/081/yabasic/markdown/the-yabasic-program-under-windows.md

 ### Note

-This is *not* the preferred way of starting yabasic !
-Simply because the program, that you have typed, *can not be saved* and will be lost inevitably !
+This is *not* the preferred way of starting yabasic!
+Simply because the program, that you have typed, *can not be saved* and will be lost inevitably!
 There is no such thing as a ```save```-command and therefore no way to conserve the program, that you have typed.
 This mode is only intended for quick hacks, and short programs.

 ## Options